chrchang/plink-ng/2.0/ReadMe.md

 As for the PLINK 2.0 application:
-* build_dynamic/ contains a Makefile suitable for producing Linux and OS X dynamic builds of the plink2 application.
+* build_dynamic/ contains a Makefile suitable for producing Linux and OS X dynamic builds.
 On Linux, if Intel MKL is installed using the instructions at e.g. https://software.intel.com/en-us/articles/installing-intel-free-libs-and-python-apt-repo , you can dynamically link to it.
 * build_win/ contains a Makefile for producing static Windows builds.
 This